blulady/wwc_circleci/frontend/README.md

 Note:
 1. Dockerfile.dev is used by docker-compose.yml for local dev deployment
 2. Dockerfile is used for production build deployment to Heroku app

+## Deployment

+There are 2 Heroku app, dev and prod. dev app is scheduled to get updated every merge to master. prod will be a manual update for now.
+We will create new branch to deploy to prod app when all the sprint features are ready.